bcreasy/octopress/source/contact/index.markdown

 ###PGP###

-If you find it necessary to encrypt something to send me, my PGP key ID is <code>0x58C2968CBCA64D46</code>
+Use of encryption is [very important to me and the rest of the world](https://www.privacyinternational.org/?q=node/599).
+If possible, please take the time to encrypt communication with me.
+My PGP key ID is <code>0x58C2968CBCA64D46</code>

 PGP Public Key: [genetik-gpg.asc]({{ root_url }}/genetik-gpg.asc)